Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

 This movie is made with teenagers in mind.
 It clearly targets only a certain age group.
 Having said that, this film will not disappoint you even if you’re an adult.

-The story is very predictable.
+The story is predictable.
 You can guess what’s coming from miles away.
 Still, it’s pretty entertaining.
 Give it a go.

 2. Mean Girls